starvagrant/toh/toh.markdown/the_ravens_flight_from_the_wind_chimes.md

 "Humans have been telling stories since before they discovered fire.
 And they are all sent to death, these stories, after they reach the last pair of ears that will retell the tale."

-"What does this have to do with anything."
+"What does this have to do with anything?"

 "Creed spent his academic career, when he wasn't teaching, trying to revive dead stories.
 There was a story of particular obsession for him, one he thought he could revive, or perhaps wasn't really dead.
 But he discovered other stories.
 Stories from the land of the dead."